Pentagon chief criticizes states over ID cards for same-sex couples

 Eight other states have taken similar stances in recent weeks, a senior defense official said: Indiana, Georgia, Florida, Mississippi, Louisiana, Oklahoma, South Carolina and West Virginia.
 Across the nine states, 114 Army and Air National Guard sites are not providing cards, the official said.

-Hagel told the Anti-Defamation League he had directed General Frank Grass, the National Guard chief, to meet with adjutants general from the nine states to deal with the issue.
+Hagel told the ADL he had directed General Frank Grass, the National Guard chief, to meet with adjutants general from the nine states to deal with the issue.

 "The adjutants general will be expected to comply with both lawful direction and DoD (Defense Department) policy, in line with the practices of 45 other states and jurisdictions," Hagel said.